50 lines

 It produces the `graalvm-docker-0.1.0-SNAPSHOT-runner.jar` file in the `/build` directory.

-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `build/lib` directory.
+Be aware that its not an _über-jar_ as the dependencies are copied into the `build/lib` directory.

 If you want to build an _über-jar_, execute the following command: